 The suspension is to protect the student and others and will be reviewed once the outcome of the police investigation is known.
 Wherever possible, the suspended student should be allowed and supported to complete their programme of study (study at home, planned tutorial meetings, etc.).
-This will not always be possible if the matter arises early in the college year.
+This will not always be possible if the matter arises early in the college year and/or the course has a significant practical element.
 Each case will be assessed on an individual basis.

-Enrolment Suitability Panel hearings
+Mission Statement: Creating Opportunities, Changing Lives Enrolment Suitability Panel hearings

-When a student has been issued with a fixed term exclusion e.g. rest of academic year, they may apply to study at Kirklees College once this period of time is over.
-Before their application is processed, an Enrolment Suitability Panel hearing will take place.
-This panel will assess the suitability and readiness of the student to continue their education with us.
+Where there have been serious concerns during a student's period of study and/or they have been withdrawn before completing their course or issued with a fixed term exclusion e.g. rest of academic year, they may apply to study at Kirklees College once this period of time is over.
+Before their application isprocessed, an Enrolment Suitability Panel hearing will take place.
+This panel will assess thesuitability and readiness of the student to continue their education with us.

-Where a student has been subject to a fixed term exclusion and college has evidence of further misdemeanour either at college or elsewhere, a safeguarding risk assessment will be completed.
+Where a student has been subject to a fixed term exclusion and college has evidence of further misdemeanour either at college or elsewhere, a Safeguarding Risk Assessment will be completed with safeguarding team.
 Where the outcome of the risk assessment is that the student is 'high risk', it is not necessary to convene a panel.
-At this point the application can be refused along with an extension to the fixed term exclusion or issuing of a permanent exclusion.
+At this point the application can be refused along with an extension to the fixed term exclusion including the issuing of a permanent exclusion.